 You can read more about MONAT, and the scandal surrounding it in this article by The Anti-MLM Coalition.
-Right now, we’re going to explore the company’s business opportunity and, specifically, find out how much money you can earn with MONAT.

 What’s the MONAT business opportunity?

-Products aside, what can you look forward to if you join MONAT as a rep?
+So, products and scandals aside (for now!), what can you look forward to if you join MONAT as a rep?
 The cheapest way of getting started is with a Starter Kit at a cost of £99.
 As you can see from the image below, you don’t get much for your money:

 That’s right.
 For £99 you don’t even get any actual bottles of product!
 Instead, all you get are some sample sachets (like the ones you get free in magazines), and some marketing literature.
 Here’s a full list of the contents: